esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 ## Data repositories

-Many institutions and organisations have data repositories, where we can publish or preserve our reaserch data.
+Many institutions and organisations have data repositories, where we can publish or preserve our research data.
 We need to think about _if_ and _how_ and _where_ we want to share our data.
-Please pay attention to legal basis and protocols for access to sensitive or personal data.
+Please pay attention to the legal basis and protocols for access to sensitive or personal data.
+In these cases, the FAIRness is made by adding metadata and a clear description.
+So, users know that the data exist and how access to the data can be granted e.g. for research purposes.

 Next to large-scale general-use repositories such as [Zenodo](https://zenodo.org/), there are also several domain-specific